MLSAKIIT/pixly/INSTALL.md

 ### macOS Setup

-#### Prerequisites: Tkinter Support
+#### Prerequisites: CustomTkinter Support

-Pixly requires Tkinter for the GUI overlay.
+Pixly uses CustomTkinter for the GUI overlay, which requires the underlying Tkinter library to be available in your Python installation.
 If you're using `pyenv`, you need to install Python with Tkinter support:

 1. **Install tcl-tk via Homebrew**:
 ```bash